 Every guest wants their Walt Disney World vacation to be as magical as possible and filled with fun from the first moment to the last.
 With four parks, two water parks, Disney Springs, and over two dozen Disney Resorts to explore, there are countless opportunities to enjoy and cherish from each Disney vacation.
 While time spent at the Walt Disney World Resort will be magical no matter what, there are definitely a few rookie mistakes that guests make when planning their trips.
 These rookie mistakes can cause frustration and loss of time on vacation which ultimately ends up taking away some of the magic.
 By recognizing these rookie mistakes and avoiding them while trip planning, guests are sure to have an absolutely amazing Disney vacation.
-Here are six rookie mistakes that many guests make when planning a Walt Disney World vacation.
+Here are seven rookie mistakes that many guests make when planning a Walt Disney World vacation.

 1 – Choosing the Wrong Resort